TomasHubelbauer/js-qr-scanner-library-comparison/README.md

 ## To-Do

-Hook up Instascan in some way which allows scanning `video` element as that is the only thing it will accept.
+### Hook up Instascan in some way which allows scanning `video` element

+That is the only thing it will accept.